Kathivanoor Veeran: Legend

 Saddened by this, Mandappan leaves home and joins his friends who are going to Kodagu hills for business.
 They give him alcohol and leave the place without taking him.
 After waking up from his alcoholism, Mandappan wandered alone and finally reached his uncle's house in Kathivanoor.
 He starts living there, and over time, he gets half of his uncle's property.
 On the advice of his aunt, he starts an oil business and in the meantime meets and marries Velarkot Chemmarathi.

 After starting to live in his wife's house, she used to quarrel with Mandappan, who was often late at home.
 On an unfortunate day, his last, he gets into a quarrel with her and she curses him for being late.
-When Mandappan heard that an army was coming from Kodagu to attack his village, he took up arms, saluted the deities and went to war.
+When Mandappan heard that an army was coming from Kodagu to attack his village, he took up arms, saluted the deities, and went to war.
 There was a fierce battle with the soldiers from Kodagu.

-Mandappan was won the battle, but on his way back home he realizes that he has lost his pedestal ring and little finger during the battle.
+Mandappan won the battle, but on his way back home he realizes that he has lost his pedestal ring and little finger during the battle.
 Although his friends tried to hold him back, telling him never to go to the battlefield alone, he goes back to recover it.
 The fighters from Kodagu, who were in a state of defeat, deceitfully kill Mandappan on his return.
-Chemmarathi waiting for Mandappan saw the pedestal ring and little finger fall on the banana leaf.
+Chemmarathi, waiting for Mandappan, saw the pedestal ring and little finger fall on a banana leaf.
 Chemmarathi commits suicide by jumping into Mandappan's pyre.

-When the uncle and son Annukkan return after their funeral, they see Mandappan and Chemmarathi who have become gods.
+When the uncle and son Annukkan return after their funeral, they see Mandappan and Chemmarathi, who have become gods.
 Mandappan Chekavar's Theyyam is performed for the first time in the presence of his uncle, who names the theyyam as Kathivanoor Veeran.
 This is the myth behind Kathivanoor Veeran.